justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 title: Hilbert's 10th problem
 ---
 <br>
 **Abstract.** &nbsp; These are notes from a talk I gave on Hilbert's 10th problem.
 We follow the proof given in B. Poonen's expository article, [\[6\]](#5-references), on how Turing machines, and specifically the Halting problem, are used to show Hilbert's 10th conjecture is false.
+We then mention generalizations and applications to Mazur's conjecture.